English | Lietuviškai

 5.3 Program ls

 Program ls (abbreviation for list) lists the files and directories in the specified directory.
-If you want to know which files or directories exist, for example, in the main system directory, you would type the following command at the command prompt:
+If you want to know which files or directories exist, for example, in the main system directory, you should type the following command at the command-line.
+Example:

 $ ls /